golang/website/_content/doc/modules/managing-dependencies.md

 requirements that exist just to satisfy that tool dependency do not usually become requirements of your module.

 The `tool` [meta-pattern](/cmd/go#hdr-Package_lists_and_patterns) provides a way to perform operations on all tools simultaneously.
-For example you can upgrade all tools with `go get -u tool`, or install them all to $GOBIN with `go install tool`.
+For example you can upgrade all tools with `go get tool`, which is equivalent to `go get tool@upgrade`, or install them all to $GOBIN with `go install tool`.

-In Go versions before 1.24, you can acheive something similar to a `tool` directive by adding a blank import to a go file within the module that is excluded from the build using [build constraints](/pkg/go/build/#hdr-Build_Constraints).
+In Go versions before 1.24, you can achieve something similar to a `tool` directive by adding a blank import to a go file within the module that is excluded from the build using [build constraints](/pkg/go/build/#hdr-Build_Constraints).
 If you do this, you can then